davidralphlewis/binaryephemera/_notes/Availability Heuristic.md

 A way to combat this is to use [[Red Teaming]]  although it is often difficult to completely overcome it.

-It's similar to [[proximity-bias]] but more focused on the outcome rather than the inciting incident.
+It's similar to [[Proximity Bias]] but more focused on the outcome rather than the inciting incident.